 B) The method of concomitant declaration of co-ownership

-The method of of concomitant declaration of co-ownership is to create new co-ownership on the private portions of an already established co-ownership.
+The method of of concomitant declaration of co-ownership is to create new co-ownership on different private portions of an already established co-ownership.
 The implementation of this method usually takes place as follows:

 C) The cumulative application of these two methods

 WHAT YOU SHOULD KNOW !
-The development of a co-ownership per phase, spread over a more or less long period of construction, involves a phase-in construction where buildings are being completed and land waiting to receive the construction site.
+The development of a phased co-ownership, spread over a more or less long period of construction, involves a phase-in construction where buildings are being completed and land waiting to receive the construction site.
 For the latter, notarial practice has introduced the technique of transitional lots.
 These are lots, often consisting of bare land and described as a private portion, which will be replaced by final lots once construction is completed.